TIGRLab/FeenICS/README.md

 ```
 Usage:
-  s2_identify_components.py <directory>
+    s2_1_RemoveNoise.py -m <midFactor> -l <lowFactor> <directory>

 Arguments:

-<directory>    path to run location (i.e. main folder where the required file stucture should be; same as s1_setup.py)
+    <directory>     path to run location
+                        (i.e. main folder where the required file stucture should be)

+Options:
+    <midFactor>     Cutoff multiplier for mid range frequency information.
+Raise this value to more aggressively remove noise components.
+Default is 3.
+    <lowFactor>     Cutoff multiplier for low range frequency information.
+Raise this value to keep more signal components.
+Default is 1.

 DETAILS
-Feeds paths and output file names to check_slices.py for each subject within the specified directory.
+Feeds paths, multipliers, and output file names to check_slices.py for each subject within the specified directory.
 The default name for the output classification file is fix4melview_Standard_thr20.txt.
 ```

 ### s3_identify_components.py